Sihan0229/GraphSmin/README.md

 # GraphSmin
-This is the code for GraphSmin.
+This is the source code of GraphSmin: Imbalanced Dissolved Gas Analysis with Contrastive Dual-Channel Graph Filters.
 ## Overview
 Dissolved Gas Analysis (DGA) is a widely adopted technique for detecting faults in oil-immersed power transformers.
 However, in the context of DGA fault diagnosis, the fault class has considerably fewer samples compared to the normal class.
 Directly constructing fault